Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

   --user USER           System user to run the validation as.
 LibreNMS refuses
                         to validate itself as root and reports a failure when any other user runs it, so this has to name the user that owns the installation.
+Requires the right to `sudo -u <user>` (root has this by default).
 Default: librenms

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/librenms-validate/